-If you currently have other prescription drug coverage through your spouse's employer or retiree group, other than with County of Orange, please contact that group's benefits administrator.
+If you currently have other prescription drug coverage through your spouse or domestic partner's employer or retiree group, other than with County of Orange, please contact that group's benefits administrator.
 They can help you determine how your current prescription drug coverage will work with our plan.